pivotal-cf/docs-pks/shutdown-startup.hbs.md

 ---
-title: Shutting Down and Restarting Tanzu Kubernetes Grid Integrated Edition
+title: Shutting Down and Restarting {{  vars.product }}
-owner: TKGI

 iaas: vsphere-nsxt
 ---

-This topic describes how to shut down and startup VMware Tanzu Kubernetes Grid Integrated Edition (TKGI), including TKGI-provisioned Kubernetes cluster nodes, TKGI components, and vSphere hosts (vSphere only).
+This topic describes how to shut down and startup {{  vars.product_full }} ({{ vars.product_short }}),
+including TKGI-provisioned Kubernetes cluster nodes, TKGI components, and vSphere hosts (vSphere only).

 Many of these operations use your IaaS dashboard, such as vSphere Client, Azure Portal, or AWS Management Console.

 ##<a id="shutdown"></a> Shutdown Sequence and Tasks

-To perform a graceful shutdown of all Kubernetes, Tanzu Kubernetes Grid Integrated Edition, and infrastructure components, complete the following tasks in sequence.
+To perform a graceful shutdown of all Kubernetes, {{  vars.product }}, and infrastructure components, complete the following tasks in sequence.

 ###<a id="stop-resurrector"></a>Step 1: Deactivate BOSH Resurrection

 If you have the **Enable VM Resurrector Plugin** check box selected in the BOSH Director tile > **Director Config** pane, you must turn BOSH resurrection off before restarting TKGI, to prevent BOSH from recreating VMs.

 To do this, run the command `bosh update-resurrection off`.

 ###<a id="delete-pdbs"></a>Step 2: Delete All PodDisruptionBudgets

 To ensure that all workloads are drained as the worker nodes shutdown, remove all PodDisruptionBudgets before deleting your apps.

 1. To confirm the names of your existing PodDisruptionBudgets: